HumanCellAtlas/spring-boot-cookbook/README.md

 # Logging
 We have a [Graylog server](http://ena-log:9000/search) that acts a a repository for all our log messages so we can have a single view into the workings of the whole system.

 By default Spring Boot provides Logback for logging.
-This is made available the the [SLF4J](https://www.slf4j.org/) abstraction.
+This is made available through the [SLF4J](https://www.slf4j.org/) abstraction.
 ## Graylog Logging Configuration ##
 *Step 1*: Add the Logback GELF dependency.
 This enables Logback messages to be converted into GELF format and sent to the Graylog server.
 Add the dependency to the dependencies block in [build.gradle](example/build.gradle).
 ```groovy